Interest Capitalization

 |---|---|---|

-| Amount | Yes | Amount to capitalize (typically your total outstanding interest) |
+| Amount | Yes | Amount of outstanding interest to capitalize |

 | Credit withdrawal date | Yes | When the new borrowing occurred |